mlaaks/AegirSDR/README.md

 RUNNING ON A VM IS DISCOURAGED AS IT WILL NOT SYNCHRONIZE due to system timing inaccuracies.

 Once run, the program presents the user with a console where you can control parameters during runtime.
-Commands are:
+This is under development and removing readline made using this cumbersome.
+However, the commands are:

-	help - does nothing
+	help - does nothing currently
 	samplerate - change samplerate
-	status - list channels, lags and correlation magnitudes, synchronization lists - list signal channels
+	status - list channels, lags and correlation magnitudes, synchronization of channels can be seen here lists - list signal channels
 	nop - do nothing
 	logs - does nothing
 	quit - exit the program
 	tuningfrequency [freq] - tune to frequencyy
-	request re - reference noise enable (calibration phase on) request rd - reference noise disable (signal acquisition phase) phase - list phasecorrections in degrees
+	request re - reference noise enable (calibration phase on, phase coefficients are updated continuously) request rd - reference noise disable (signal acquisition phase) phase - list phasecorrections in degrees
 	tunergain - change tuner gain